Luis Garcia Player Props: Nationals vs. Phillies

-Luis Garcia -- hitting .282 with two doubles, a triple, three walks and seven RBI in his past 10 games -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Cristopher Sanchez on the mound, on June 30 at 6:05 PM ET.
+On Saturday, Luis Garcia (on the back of going 0-for-4) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mariners.
+He had a hitless showing in his previous game (0-for-4) against the Phillies.

 Luis Garcia Game Info & Props vs. the Phillies